vmallet/ida-plugins/README.md

 * [golang_loader_assist](https://github.com/strazzere/golang_loader_assist): Making GO reversing easier in IDA Pro

+* [grap](https://github.com/QuoSecGmbH/grap): Define and match graph patterns within binaries. grap takes patterns and binary files, uses a Casptone-based disassembler to obtain the control flow graphs from the binaries, then matches the patterns against them.

 * [Graph Slick](https://github.com/lallousx86/GraphSlick): Automated detection of inlined functions.
 It highlights similar groups of nodes and allows you to group them, simplifying complex functions.
 The authors provide an accompanying presentation which explains the algorithms behind the plugin and shows sample use cases.

 * [HeapViewer](https://github.com/danigargu/heap-viewer): An IDA Pro plugin to examine the heap, focused on exploit development.

+* [Hex-Rays Block Highlighter](https://github.com/vmallet/ida-hex-highlighter): Highlight code blocks in the Hex-Rays decompiler output.
+In some cases the decompilation output can be quite hairy with lots of nested blocks and it can be hard to follow where one ends and the other begins.
+This plugin will highlight blocks in a sticky way, allowing one to navigate within the window while keeping the block highlight around.

 * [HexRays CodeXplorer](https://github.com/REhints/HexRaysCodeXplorer): The Hex-Rays Decompiler plugin for better code navigation in RE process.
 CodeXplorer automates code REconstruction of C++ applications or modern malware like Stuxnet, Flame, Equation, Animal Farm ...